Tochukz/C-plus-plus-CrashCourse/README.md

 #### Type Conversion
 __C-Style Casts__
 For each C-style cast, there exits some incantation of `static_cast`, `const_cast` and `reinterpret_cast` that would achieve the desired type conversion.
 C-style casts are far more dangerous than the named casts.

+__Excercises__
+Todo: Return to 7-2.

+### Chapter 8: Statements
+#### Namespaces
+__Using Directives__
+__Note:__ You should never put a _using namespace_ directive within a header file.
+Every source file that includes your header will dump all the symbol from that using directive into the global namespace.
+This can cause issues that are very difficult to debug.

+Todo: Chapter 8 Exercises

+### Chapter 9: Functions

+__Prefix Modifiers__
+_Inlining a function_ means copying and pasting the contents of the function directly into the execution path, eliminating the need for the five steps process required for a function call.
+This means that as the processor executes your code, it will immediately execute your function's code rather than executing the modest ceremony required for function invocation.
+The provides a marginal increase in speed at the cost of an increase in binary size.
+The `inline` keyword hints to the compiler's optimizer to put a function directly inline rather than perform a function call.

+__final and override__
+Whenever you are using interface inheritance, you should mark implementing classes _final_ because the modifier can encourage the compiler to perform an optimization called _devirtualization_.
+When virtual calls are devirtualized, the compiler eliminates the runtime overhead associated with a virtual call.

+__volatile__
+Only methods marked `volatile` can be invoked on a volatile instance a the class.
+Similarly, only methods marked `const` to be invoked on a constant instance of a class.

+__The Function-Call Operator__
+You can make user-defined types callable or invocable by overloading the function-call operator `operator()()`.
+Such a type is called a _function type_, and instance of a function type are called _function objects_.
+The function-call operator permits any combination of argument types, return types, and modifiers (except static).